-The Minnesota-based agri-giant announced last week that it would be expanding its portfolio of alternative aquafeed ingredients by incorporating a fermentation-based single-cell protein (SCP), developed and produced by White Dog Labs.
+The Minnesota-based agribusiness giant announced last week that it would be expanding its portfolio of alternative aquafeed ingredients by incorporating a fermentation-based single-cell protein (SCP), developed and produced by White Dog Labs.

-Cargill has also invested with Calysta and several third-party investors in NouriTech's methane gas generated SCP, branded as FeedKind.
+Cargill has also invested, alongside Calysta and several third-party parties, in NouriTech's methane gas generated SCP, branded as FeedKind.
 Construction of a commercial scale production facility for FeedKind is still underway.

 “The technology being worked on by White Dog Labs (WDL) is substantially different than that of Calysta,” Kazin told FeedNavigator.
 “Our collaboration with WDL improves the diversification of our portfolio, which will improve our ability to deliver nutrients in an ever-changing economic and regulatory climate.”

-Working with WDL as part of that portfolio was of interest to Cargill because of the company’s industry knowledge and management style, said Kazin.
-“Plus, the WDL team approached Cargill with a solid understanding of the salmon industry and a goal of producing a commercially viable nutrient.”
+Working with WDL was of interest to Cargill because of the innovator's industry knowledge and management style, said Kazin.
+“The WDL team approached Cargill with a solid understanding of the salmon industry and a goal of producing a commercially viable nutrient.”

-The company’s single-cell protein ingredient also provides a unique nutrient profile and has good digestibility, he said.
-“We are constantly searching for new ingredients that have a lower price point, are more efficient, or can be produced in a more sustainable method."
+WDL's single-cell protein ingredient comes with a unique nutrient and digestibility profile, he said.
+“We are constantly searching for new ingredients that have a lower price point, are more efficient, or can be produced in a more sustainable way."

-Made up of 80% protein, ProTyton is said to offer higher protein content than typical fishmeal.
-And like fishmeal, ProTyton offers an attractive amino acid profile with 40% essential amino acids, said WDL.
+Made up of 80% protein, ProTyton is said to offer higher protein content than a standard fishmeal product.
+And, like fishmeal, ProTyton offers an attractive amino acid profile with 40% essential amino acids, said WDL.